 -50 USD and

+1000 USD).
 This should correspond with the actual checking account balance.

-3:58 We've now shown the basic principle of Ledger.
-However, there are also some convenience features.
-For example, we don't have to keep repeating ourselves: we can leave off one of the amounts and Ledger will infer what the other amount is.
-In doing so, we can see we still have the same balance.
+04:18 In doing so, we can see we still have the same balance.
 We can also look at a second report that Ledger can generate: the register.
 Here are all individual transactions and a running total, and we can see that Ledger filled in the missing amounts.

 04:40 Another interesting thing is to show that a transaction doesn't need to have just two postings; there can be more.
 For example, we could add a second posting to our contracting transaction for the VAT.
 This helped us manage the VAT we have in Europe.

 05:02 The issue with VAT is that you always have a certain amount of money in your account, and you never know how much of it's the VAT amount that you have to send to the authorities at some point.

 05:14 To deal with this, we create another account,

 Liabilities:VAT, and specify

 190 USD as the amount.

-amount.
-We can now run the balance command again and immediately see how much VAT we still have lying around.
+05:20 We can now run the balance command again and immediately see how much VAT we still have lying around.

-5:37 Having such a good overview is what made us really happy with Ledger.
+05:37 Having such a good overview is what made us really happy with Ledger.
 Instead of looking at one big number on the account, we can see where the money needs to go, who we still need to pay, and what all the numbers mean.

 The GUI App

-5:56 So let's look at our GUI app now, which is similar to the command-line version.
+05:56 So let's look at our GUI app now, which is similar to the command-line version.
 On the left-hand side, we show the account tree with the totals for each account.

 07:02 For example: first we had to parse a Ledger file into something more structural.
 Then we needed to evaluate all the postings and transactions in that structure.
 Finally, we needed to present this in a GUI.
 To do that, we had to build the tree structure on the left, and we had to connect all the view controllers.
 We'll cover all these topics and more in upcoming episodes.